MetPX/sarracenia/doc/design/deltas.rst

 if there is validation on the blocking size, needs to be a way to deal with it.

-digression about zsync
+Digression about ZSync
 ----------------------

-zsync is available in repositories.
-and zsync(1) is the existing download client.
+zsync is available in repositories  and zsync(1) is the existing download client.
 zsyncmake(1) builds the signatures, with a programmable block size.

 It looks ike zsync is usable as is?